Knoebels Amusement Resort: Development of select park features

-In 1926, Knoebels added a restaurant, a steam-powered Philadelphia Toboggan Company (PTC) carousel, and a few simple games to the grove, marking the beginning of Knoebels Amusement Park.
-On July 4, 1926, a large concrete swimming pool was opened at the site of the old swimming hole.
-Featuring a filtration system that provided clean water instead of muddy creek water, the pool was named "The Crystal Pool".
-Since then, the park has developed around the pool, adding over 50 rides, assorted games, concession stands, and other attractions.
-A campground with six sites opened behind the amusement park in 1962, and as of 2004, the campground covered 160 acre with 500 sites.
+In 1926, Knoebels added a restaurant, a steam-powered Philadelphia Toboggan Coasters (PTC) carousel, and a few simple games to the grove, marking the beginning of Knoebels Amusement Park.
+On July 4, 1926, a large concrete swimming pool was opened on the site of the original swimming hole.
+Featuring a filtration system that provided clean water instead of muddy creek water, the pool was named Crystal Pool.
+Since then, the park has developed around the pool, adding rides, games, concession stands, and other attractions.

+In 1962, a campground with six sites opened behind the amusement park.
+As of 2004, the campground spanned 160 acre with 500 campsites.